DS 7 Crossback E-TENSE review

-A 1.6-litre turbocharged petrol engine develops 200bhp and two electric motors contribute 108bhp apiece, meaning total system output amounts to 296bhp.
-This figure is deemed high enough for DS to describe the SUV as a “high-performance hybrid” and as the 0-62mph time of 5.9 seconds suggests, the E-TENSE doesn’t hang around when launched off the line.
+A 1.6-litre turbocharged petrol engine develops 200bhp and two electric motors contribute 108bhp apiece, meaning the total system output amounts to 296bhp.
+This figure is deemed enough for DS to describe the SUV as a “high-performance hybrid” and as the 0-62mph time of 5.9 seconds suggests, the four-wheel-drive E-TENSE doesn’t hang around when launched off the line.

 With the exception of during motorway driving, the system never quite delivers the comfort promised by DS, proving too wallowy in Comfort mode or too fidgety in Sport mode.
 The eight-speed automatic gearbox is another frustration: it’s slow to change down, relying on the electric motors to make up for its sluggishness with the instant acceleration they provide.

 Hybrid mode also has its benefits, with the system working out the most efficient mix of the available electric and petrol power.
-Officially the SUV returns 217mpg, although achieving this figure in the real world relies on regular charging via the Type 2 socket.
+Officially the SUV returns 166-235mpg, although achieving this figure in the real world relies on regular charging via the Type 2 socket.